-Fe-Ga alloys were prepared in bulk form with compositions equal to 18, 21 and 23 Ga at.%.
+Fe-Ga alloys were prepared in bulk form with compositions equal to 18, 21, and 23 Ga at. %.
 While all three alloys already display a moderate magnetostriction in their as-cast state, annealing at 1000 °C for 24 h significantly improves the magnetostrictive response.
-The combined use of multiple techniques, such as X-ray diffraction, Mössbauer spectroscopy, differential scanning calorimetry, temperature-dependent magnetisation curves and magnetic force microscopy allowed to assess the structure-properties relationships in the studied alloys and to evaluate the transformations occurring during annealing.
+The combined use of multiple techniques, such as x-ray diffraction, Mössbauer spectroscopy, differential scanning calorimetry, temperature-dependent magnetization curves, and magnetic force microscopy, allowed to assess the structure-property relationships in the studied alloys and to evaluate the transformations occurring during annealing.
 As Ga content is increased, the disordered A2 phase is accompanied by the ordered D03 one, which is, however, detrimental to the development of the magnetostriction.
-With the high-temperature annealing, and the subsequent rapid cooling, the D03 phase transforms into the A2 one.
-Even if the hysteresis loops properties are not significantly affected, apart from a $\approx 5 - 6\%$ increase of the saturation magnetisation, the phase transformations imply profound changes in the magnetic properties, affecting the magnetic domains and the magnetostriction: the best performance is obtained with compositions close to 19%: in our case, the alloy having 18 at.% of Gallium reached almost 240 ppm of saturation magnetostriction after annealing.
+With the high-temperature annealing and the subsequent rapid & cooling, the $D0_3$ phase transforms into the A2 one.
+Even if the hysteresis loop properties are not significantly affected, apart from a $\frac{3}{44}$ \approx 5%-6% increase in the saturation magnetization, the phase transformations imply profound changes in the magnetic properties, affecting the magnetic domains and the magnetostriction: the best performance is obtained with compositions close to 19%: in our case, the alloy having 18 at. % of gallium reached almost 240 ppm of saturation magnetostriction after annealing.